TheoGibbons/unix-simple-website-backup/README.md

   4. Create **.config.php** file (copy from **.config.example.php** and update)
   5. Manually run the backup just to test if there are any errors:
      > **php /var/www/backup/backup.php**
-  6. Add this to Crontab:
+  6. Schedule it to run daily.
+Add this to Crontab:
      - $ crontab -e
        - Add the below line to the file.
 NOTE: https://crontab.guru/#0_3_*_*_*
          > **0 3 * * * php /var/www/backup/backup.php**